Using ESP32 timers in Arduino code

 Note

-attribute when declaring the function, to tell the compiler to load the whole code of the interrupt routine in the internal RAM of the ESP32, so that it runs faster.
+attribute to the function declaration to tell the compiler to load all the interrupt routine code into the ESP32’s internal RAM, making it run faster.

-function, which can be used to do other tasks.
+function; different can be used for other tasks.

 Increment a variable and generate flags

 The interrupt routine must be executed as quickly as possible to avoid disturbing the main program.
-So we commonly use flags
+So we often use flags

 or false

-) in the``isr`` .
-These changes will then be processed in the main loop:
+.
+These changes are then processed in the main loop:

 hw_timer_t * timer = NULL;